 In the majority of cases, plantar warts are no cause for concern and will often disappear naturally.
 Treatment options, however, are available, particularly for cases in which the warts are causing severe pain or discomfort.
 1 If you are concerned that you may have plantar warts, try using the free Ada app to carry out a symptom assessment.

 Symptoms of plantar warts

 Signs and symptoms of plantar warts include: 2

-- Small, rough, skin-coloured or white lesions on the bottom of the foot, typically around the heel or the underside of the toes
+- Small, rough, skin-colored or white lesions on the bottom of the foot, typically around the heel or the underside of the toes

 - Small black dots which are sometimes referred to as wart seeds, but are actually clotted blood vessels in or around the warts